arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 Similarly, `filter(covid_testing, clinic_name == "clinical lab" | results == negative | last_name == "frey")` will give you back rows where at least one of the conditions were met.

-But when you **mix** "and" and "or", or need to add a "not" to a combination of conditions, mistakes can happen.
+But when you **mix** "and" and "or", or need to add a "not" to a combination of conditions, mistakes can happen when **your** interpretation of the logic differs from the **computer's** interpretation of the logic, based on the order of operations in boolean logic.
 And often, a mix of "and", "or", and "not" is exactly what we want to do.

 Let's consider the case where you're interested in test results for males from the PICU or ED.